maarceello/berray/README.md

     * set property of the enclosing data object

+##### bugs

+* Slider: the area where the slider moves is dependent on the width of the knob.
+This is implemented in draw, but not in the calculation of the current value (based on the mouse position).

 Decisions:
 * the panel is the main store for the bound object
 * when a gui element is added to the scene graph (event "scene graph added"),